Fontbane/pokeruby493/README.md

 -[BluRose](https://github.com/BluRosie): Map and move-based evolutions, Happiny's and Mantyke's evolution methods too and Gen. 4 styled OW Poisoning.

--[Doesnt](https://github.com/Doesnty): I learned how to add new moves thanks to his commits, and I'm also using a lot of content from his repo to add new moves.
+-[Doesnt](https://github.com/Doesnty): I learned how to add new moves thanks to his commits, Instant Text Speed, Close Combat's effect and I'm also using a lot of content from his repo to add new moves.

+-[ShantyTown](https://github.com/huderlem): Tips on how to debug any problems I may find while working with the decompilation projects.